 ABOUT ME

 I have been professionally involved in many sports where the body is always active, such as snowboarding, archery, skiing, and horseback riding.
 Throughout this time, I have accomplished several national and international achievements within these fields.
 Massage has always been a helpful element to ensure my body's resistance to these tense and stressful sports.
-It became evident to me that, akin to how my performance improves when I am in a relaxed state, a similar beneficial correlation also exists for horses.
+It became evident that, akin to how my performance improves when I am relaxed, a similar beneficial correlation also exists for horses.
 Therefore, while I was researching equine massage and its benefits, I came across an American and British-based Equine Body Work institute; Equinology institute.
 I was even more intrigued by the Equionology Institute's equine massage approach as it alluded to the equine musculoskeletal scientific structure.

-In order to improve myself further, I am continuing my studies at the College of Animal Physiotherapy, and aiming to get a diploma as an equine physiotherapist.
+my expertise was further enhanced by acquiring additional certifications in pertinent fields to broaden my educational background in horse health.
+To improve myself further, I am continuing my studies at the College of Animal Physiotherapy, aiming to get a diploma as an equine physiotherapist.

 I am deeply committed to continuing education to offer top-notch care for every horse I work with.
 Whether you’re a competitive rider or simply seeking to improve your horse’s well-being, I am here to support and assist you in your pursuit.